Battle of Đồng Xoài: Aftermath

 In this battle both sides of the conflict had paid a heavy price to achieve their objectives.
 After the battle, search parties found more than 300 VC bodies and 104 weapons.
 The allies estimated that they had killed a further 625 VC.
 The South Vietnamese lost 416 killed, 174 wounded and 233 missing.
 US losses were 18 killed.
 About 300 civilians were killed in the battle and 2,500 became refugees.

 According to Vietnam's official account of the Đồng Xoài campaign, from May to July 1965, they claimed to have put 4,459 enemy soldiers (including 73 Americans) out of action.
 Furthermore, 1,652 weapons of various kinds were captured, 390 weapons and 60 vehicles were destroyed, 34 aircraft and three helicopters were shot down.
 They claimed that their losses were 134 killed and 290 wounded.

 For their efforts during the battle, the VC 272nd Regiment received the title of Đồng Xoài Regiment.

 The 145th Aviation Battalion was awarded the Presidential Unit Citation.
 Charles Q. Williams was awarded the Medal of Honor for his actions during the battle.
-Seebee Marvin G. Shields was posthumously awarded the Medal of Honor for his actions during the battle.
+Seabee Marvin G. Shields was posthumously awarded the Medal of Honor for his actions during the battle.